Hamza-ye/nmcpye-data-mapping/documentation/docs/index.md

 ## Final Status oF the Shared Data

+as of **June, 24 2023** before our last meeting, nothing changed, the documentation may keep changing, the shared data will stay the same unless requested to change something.

 ### Mapping status

 The following table shows NORTH/SOUTH Health Facilities that have some data in the north files and needs either be mapped to catchments localities or locate their GPS coordinate: